Voiced by: Kevin Conroy

 - When He Smiles: Horrifying appearance notwithstanding, the rare smile that he shares with children is so warm-and-kind it can melt glaciers.

-- Where Does He Get All Those Wonderful Toys?: In Justice League, "Secret Origins", Superman asks Batman if his stockholders know about the newly-commissioned Watchtower, which Batman handwaves with "hidden as a line item in the Space R&D budget."
+- Where Does He Get All Those Wonderful Toys?: In the Justice League three-part pilot "Secret Origins", Superman asks Batman if his stockholders know about the newly-commissioned Watchtower, which Batman handwaves with "hidden as a line item in the Space R&D budget."
 Sure, that hides the funding, but says nothing about assembly either pre-launch or in orbit.
 Although with Superman available, Batman at least wouldn't need a launch vehicle — or if Clark had a spare weekend, a construction crew.

-- With My Hands Tied: Is forced to beat up two burly orderlies while in a straitjacket and held for treatment in Arkham.
+- With My Hands Tied: He is forced to beat up two burly orderlies while in a straitjacket and held for treatment in Arkham.

-- Working Through the Cold: In "Heart of Ice".
+- Working Through the Cold: He does this in "Heart of Ice".